m-neves/m-neves/README.md

 I am a back-end software developer with over 6 years of industry experience building production-ready APIs and solutions.

 - 🧑‍🎓 Passionate about learning and always improving myself
-- 🍔 Currently helping to serve hundreds of thousands of tables through one of the biggest delivery app in LATAM
+- 🍔 Currently helping to serve hundreds of thousands of tables through one of the biggest delivery app in LatAm
 <br>

 ## Connect with me